IndulgeinDotNet/MayhemHub/README.md

 ### How to Fix It
 1. **Use an Externally-Powered Hub / Y-Cable**: Use a USB-C OTG Y-cable or a portable USB-C hub with a **PD Power Delivery port** plugged into a power bank or wall charger.
 This supplies clean, external 5V power to the HackRF/PortaPack while keeping the data lines connected to your phone.
-2. **Increase Phone Battery Charge**: Keep your phone's battery above 50%—many Android kernels aggressively throttle USB OTG power output when the phone is on low battery.
+2. **Increase Phone Battery Charge**: Keep your phone's battery above 50% (Tested on a Samsung Galaxy 23 FE, the device would not work under 23 percent battery and gave a massively degraded preformance if the portapack is low in battery) Many Android kernels aggressively throttle USB OTG power output when the phone is on low battery.
-3. **Verify Mayhem Settings**: Go to `Settings -> USB` on your PortaPack screen and make sure the correct remote or UI mode is active.
+5. **Verify Mayhem Settings**: Make sure you are **not** in HackRF mode but in portapack mode.

 ---